• Free returns until January 15

 The certificate of authenticity of an artwork

-Choosing a work of an artwork does not go without a certificate of authenticity.
+Buying a work of art does not come without a certificate of authenticity.

-This document, guaranteeing the authenticity of the work, is generally drawn up by the artist or by the gallery representing him.
+This document, which guarantees the authenticity of the artpiece, is usually issued by the artist or the gallery representing them.

-To insure or resell a work, this identification document may be essential.
+For insurance or resale purposes, this identification document can be essential.

 Summary

-1. What is the certificate of authenticity of a work of art used for?
+1. What is the purpose of a certificate of authenticity for a work of art?

 2. Who can issue a certificate of authenticity for a work of art?

-3. What information must the certificate of authenticity of a work of art include?
+3. What information must be included in a certificate of authenticity for a work of art?

-4. Certificate of authenticity: the particular case of sculptures and art photos
+4. Certificate of authenticity: The specific case of sculptures and photographic art

 5. How are certificates of authenticity for works of art secured?

-6. Certificate of authenticity of a work of art: what does French law say
+6. Certificate of authenticity for a work of art: What does French law say?

 What is the certificate of authenticity of an artwork used for?